Betterment/backbone.blazer/README.md

 });
 ```

-In addition to using `Route` objects to do normal view rendering, `Route` objects can also be configured to perform asynchronous actions **before** rendering your views (or really before calling your `execute` method).
+`Route` objects can do more than just view rendering. `Route` objects can also be configured to perform asynchronous actions **before** rendering your views (or really before calling your `execute` method).

 For example, here's a route that loads some data from some Backbone Model before rendering a view: